Skip to main content

 • Attribute values - Show events matching specific attributes, such as a particular user, application, or other AIDR entity of interest.

-Filtering criteria can combine multiple dimensions.
-For example: "Show me all events from the last 7 days that triggered a detection and involved a specific user."
-Submit this query using the search bar:
+You can combine multiple dimensions in a single filter.
+For example, to find all events from the last 7 days that triggered a detection and involved a specific user, use the search bar:

 1. Select Last 7 Days in the date range dropdown.